What Happened - The Official Policy Shift

 Why the Deprecation Timeline is Critical

 Relying on legacy SOAP beyond these dates exposes your business to immediate service disruption.
+SOAP is being deprecated due to its outdated technology stack, which limits support for modern architecture standards, new features, and security protocols.
 When connections cease to function, you risk:

 - Data synchronization failures.

-- Compliance issues and incompatibility with modern record types.
+- Compliance issues and incompatibility with modern record types (SOAP's exposed objects do not support the latest business features).

 Why Migrate Early?